bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.19 Fixing a Bug." />
 </p>

-We got our tabbed interface working, but you probably noticed that we had a pretty severe bug.
+<p>We got our tabbed interface working, but you probably noticed that we
+had a pretty severe bug.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 267.
 10-29 function before capture (160) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">